markekraus/CheatJewelrySkyrimSEMod/README.md

 Wearing 2 of the same effect (e.g. wearing both the God Mode amulet and ring) will result in strange behavior.
 Each slot should be a unique cheat.

-If you accidentally sell, drop, or otherwise lose the jewelry, you can re-add them to your inventory using console commands.
+If you accidentally sell, drop, or otherwise lose the jewelry, you can re-add them to your inventory using the "Cheat: Add Cheat Jewelry" power.

 ## Compatibility